silviumatei/lssDownloader/README.md

-# LimeSurvey LSS File Scraper
+# LimeSurvey LSS File Downloader
 This Python script automates the process of logging into a LimeSurvey administration panel and downloading all survey structures as .lss files.
 It's designed to help you back up or migrate your survey designs efficiently.

 Features